 Have you ever been somewhere that triggered your sixth sense, and made the hairs at the back of your neck stand on end?
-Plenty of places can spook us – especially when they have a dark and troubled history.
+There are plenty of creepy places to visit around the world – especially ones with a dark and troubled history.
 With its millennia of turbulent history, however, one continent seems to have more scary places than any other.
 Yes, the spookiest places in Europe are amongst the creepiest anywhere!

 But where should you go?
-Here are 14 incredible, bone-chilling places recommended by experienced travel bloggers that need to be added to your spooky Europe list right now!
+Here are 14 incredible, haunted places in Europe recommended by experienced travel bloggers.

-Are you ready to get started?
+Are you ready to add these spots to your spooky Europe bucket list right now?
 There is something for everyone here.

 The Spookiest Places in Europe

 Suzanne from Meandering Wild

 Pripyat City is located in the far northeast of Ukraine on the border of Belarus.
 Unknown until 1986 it was a new city built to house the workers at the nearby nuclear power plant.
 On the 26th of April 1986, an accident in the power plant resulted in a nuclear disaster that covered the area in radioactive material.

 The city and surrounding area will never be inhabited again and was evacuated fully on the 27th of April 1986.
 All that remained were the family pets and those brought in to clear up the contamination.